:: FROM THE EXECUTIVE

 , the e-newsletter of New York Disaster Interfaith Services (NYDIS)

-religious leaders - including 9/11 long-term recovery news.
-NYDIS also distributes NYDISnet ALERTs
+recovery community and religious leaders - including 9/11 long-term recovery news.
+NYDIS also distributes NYDISnet ALERT

 If you would like to post readiness, response or recovery information or upcoming events, please contact NYDISnet Editor Tameka Sharp at email@example.com

 IF YOU REPRESENT A NYC FAITH COMMUNITY OR FAITH-BASED RECOVERY NETWORK

 PLEASE CONSIDER JOINING NYDIS - RECOVERY REQUIRES PARTNERSHIPS!

 NYDIS Sandy Recovery Resources

 Connect With Us - for Daily Recovery Updates